 Find Help for Adderall Addiction Today

-However, despite the conception of being a safe study aid Adderall does, in fact, pose a threat.
-In addition to the possibility of Adderall conflicting or reacting to other medications and substances a student might be taking, Adderall—taken excessively and/or by those who aren’t taking it to treat a medical condition—is known to cause difficulty sleeping, shortness of breath, racing heartbeat, irritability, depression, nervousness, loss of appetite, and changes in sex drive.
-There are also long-term effects with arguable the worst being the lack of cognitive functioning or inability to concentrate without the aid of Adderall as individuals have become physiologically dependent on the drug to maintain their mental acuity and functioning.
+However, despite the conception of being a safe study aid, Adderall does pose a threat.
+In addition to the possibility of Adderall conflicting with or reacting to other medications and substances a student might be taking, Adderall—taken excessively and/or by those who aren’t taking it to treat a medical condition—is known to cause difficulty sleeping, shortness of breath, racing heartbeat, irritability, depression, nervousness, loss of appetite, and changes in sex drive.
+There are also long-term effects with the worst arguably being the lack of cognitive function or inability to concentrate without the aid of Adderall as individuals have become physiologically dependent on the drug to maintain their mental acuity and functioning.

 If you or someone you love is suffering from addiction to alcohol or drugs and would benefit from a treatment program, Ocean Breeze Recovery can help.
 Our caring recovery specialists have helped countless individuals overcome chemical dependency by matching them to the best addiction treatment programs that met their particular needs.
 Don’t wait—let us help you or your loved one today.